-- (a) The company has contingent liabilities in respect of performance bonds and supplier guarantees given in the normal course of business. - (b) During the year the Royal BAM Group n.v. renewed the revolving credit facility to a value of €330m (2021: €360m) to which BAM Nuttall Limited and other Group entities, is a guarantor.
-The directors are satisfied that Royal BAM Group n.v. is currently able to fulfil all its obligations under these agreements without recourse to any of the guarantors. - (c) The company is party to various claims arising in the ordinary course of business.
+- (a) The company has contingent liabilities in respect of performance bonds and supplier guarantees given in the normal course of business. - (b) On 30 November 2022, the Royal BAM Group n.v. entered into a revolving credit facility agreement that provides a facility of maximum €330 million which can be used for general corporate purposes, including working capital financing.
+The facility had a term of four years (until 30 November 2026) plus two one-year extension options.
+During 2023, the first option was exercised and the maturity extended to 30 November 2027.
+Loans obtained under the facility are subject to variable market interest rates (EURIBOR) plus a margin in the range of 1.75% - 3.00% depending on the Group's Recourse Leverage Ratio.
+On an annual basis, the margin is adjusted based on the Group's performance on four ESG KPIs meeting their respective target.
+The RCF is subject to financial covenants and to market conform commitment and utilisation fees. - (c) The company is party to various claims arising in the ordinary course of business.
 Provision has been made within the financial statements where necessary.
 The directors are of the view that other claims have no significant impact on the result of the company. - (d) The parent company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with ABN AMRO Bank n.v.
-At 31 December 2022 there were nil (2021: nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2022 was nil (2021: nil).
-This guarantee is not expected to give rise to any loss. - (e) The Dutch Fiscal Information and Investigation Service (FIOD) and the Dutch Public Prosecutions Office (Openbaar Ministerie) have informed BAM International (a company within Royal BAM Group n.v.) that it is the subject of an investigation into suspicions relating to potential fraud and corruption at some already completed projects.
+At 31 December 2023 there were nil (2022: nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2023 was nil (2022: nil).
+This guarantee is not expected to give rise to any loss. - (e) In October 2022, the Dutch Fiscal Information and Investigation Service (FIOD) and the Dutch Public Prosecutions Office (Openbaar Ministerie) have informed BAM International (a company within Royal BAM Group n.v.) that it is the subject of an investigation into suspicions relating to potential fraud and corruption at some already completed projects.
 The timing and possible outcome of the investigation are uncertain.
 Therefore, the potential adverse financial impact of the outcome of the investigation, if any, cannot be reliably estimated at this time but could possibly be material on Royal BAM Group n.v.